-The Open 2019:
+Emotional Rory McIlroy feels 'love' in dramatic late Open bid

 It was a decent effort.
 But he took two to get down and it all added up to 65, the best round of the week by one, but still not good enough.

 How he will rue those wasted shots Thursday.
-It adds to the growing narrative of McIIroy trying to claw his way back from meltdown rounds at majors.

-He said in the build up he would probably cry if he won, but he was equally watery-eyed talking to reporters afterward.
+He said in the build up he would probably cry if he won, but he was equally watery-eyed talking to the media afterward.

 "Part of me is very disappointed not to be here for the weekend.
 I'm emotional but happy with how I played," he told Sky Sports.